jordanmasters/SFIContradictions/README.md

 - Each agent will have an opinion value of ranging from -1 to 1 (uniformly distributed). an opinion of -1 and 1 would be completely contradictory.
 0 is assumed to be the "ground truth", and our model concedes that in reality, ground truth may lie somewhere else in the spectrum from -1 to 1.

-G is the vector of all commulative global opinion polls.
+- C (full consensus) is the vector of all commulative global opinion polls.

-H (history size) is the number of timesteps (most recent values of G) that agents are allowed to incorporated intot heir own expression of their opinion.
+- L (history size Percieved Consensus) is the number of timesteps (most recent values of C) that agents are allowed to incorporated intot heir own expression of their opinion.

-G is initialized with H opinions drawn from a uniform distribution from -1 to 1.
+- C is initialized with L opinions drawn from a uniform distribution from -1 to 1.
 This is so that there is a baseline of Global opinions and we can immediately start adding to Global consensus without some other bootstrapping mechanic.

-W is the proportion of weight given to an agents own position.
+- W (self-weight) is the proportion of weight given to an agents own position.
-W-1 is the weight given to the global position (Global position is avg of the last H elements of G)
+- W-1 (global-weight) is the weight given to the global position (Global position is avg of the last L elements of C)

-PV is the popular vote
+- PV is the popular-vote

-GV is the group vote
+- GV is the group-vote (thisis a group level variable)

+- G is the global-vote

 ### Dynamics